 We’ve collected the most interesting data breach statistics and facts from recent studies:

-The 2019 Thales Data Threat Report conducted by International Data Corporation (IDC) surveyed 1,200 executives from nine countries, representing a range of industries.
-It found that almost two-thirds of US companies have suffered a data breach in the past, although this number could be higher given that many breaches go undetected for long periods of time.
-The US figure was slightly higher than the global figure of 60%.
+The 2020 Thales Data Threat Report conducted by International Data Corporation (IDC) surveyed 1,200 executives from nine countries, representing a range of industries.
+It found that almost half of US companies have suffered a data breach in the past, although this number could be higher given that many breaches go undetected for long periods of time.
+This is a reduction from last year, when 65% of companies had experienced a breach,

 2. California has suffered more data breaches than any other state in the last 10 years